-Psychology Honors Research Mentorship Program
+Psychology Research Mentorship Program

-The Psychology Honors Research Mentorship Program provides a three-year, intensive research experience opportunity in which students work closely with a faculty member to develop and hone their research skills.
+The Psychology Research Mentorship Program (PRMP) provides a three-year, intensive research experience opportunity in which students work closely with a faculty member to develop and hone their research skills.
 This program is intended for students who plan to pursue doctoral-level graduate work in psychology and are considering a career in academia and/or one that involves research.
-Psychology honors students may apply into this program during spring term of their freshman year.
-Students are expected to have completed their requirements in Research Methods and Data Analysis before joining the program or to enroll in these courses in SU13 or AU13.
+It is expected that students in this program will be involved with at least one research lab in the Department of Psychology all three years.
+Other expectations include applying for summer research and other funding, presenting at conferences on and off campus, and serving as a resource for other students interested in research.

-At the end of the freshman year, students attend a series of workshops in which they learn about research within the department, the IRB process, research funding opportunities, and other research related topics.
-Before the end of spring semester, students select the lab they would like to work in for the upcoming three years.
+Psychology students may apply into this program during spring term of their freshman year.
+Students are expected to have completed their requirements in Research Methods and Data Analysis before joining the program or to enroll in these courses in SU17 or AU17.
+Once selected, students attend a series of meetings in which they learn about research within the department, the IRB process, research funding opportunities, and other research related topics.
+Before the end spring semester, students select the lab they would like to work in for the upcoming three years.

 During the senior year, students will work with their research mentor to extend their research experience and continue their professional development.
-This may include collecting additional data, completing a follow up research project, working with their research mentor to prepare a manuscript for submission to a peer-reviewed or undergraduate research journal, presenting their work at a discipline-specific conference, or other opportunities supported by the research mentor.
+This may include collecting additional data, completing a follow-up research project, working with their research mentor to prepare a manuscript for submission to a peer-reviewed or undergraduate research journal, presenting their work at a discipline-specific conference, or other opportunities supported by the research mentor.